 In their review of literature/studies on butyrate supplementation, researchers noted:

 " Numerous in vitro and in vivo studies have shown that butyrate plays a vital role in modulating immune and inflammatory responses and intestinal barrier function.
-(39)
+(39) And:

 "Although butyrate is well known to exert a plethora of beneficial effects on the intestinal tract, growing evidence points to the impact of butyrate on the brain via the gut-brain axis.
 For example, changes in butyrate-producing bacteria can modulate the peripheral and central nervous systems and brain functions, reinforcing the notion for the existence of the microbiota-gut-brain axis."
 (40)